mpasternak/django-denorm-iplweb/docs/tutorial.rst

         @depend_on_related('SomeOtherModel',foreign_key='other')
     ...

-If this still is not enough information for django-denorm to pick the right relation, there is probably a recursive dependency (on ``self``).
+If this still is not enough information for django-denorm-iplweb to pick the right relation, there is probably a recursive dependency (on ``self``).
 In that you also need to specify the direction of the relation::